 The ultimate goal is to have one LEP and one DCP that will help improve our local environment, encourage investment, create new jobs and quality housing for the growing population of the Central Coast.

-The Planning Proposal, draft CCLEP and draft CCDCP, and other supporting documents can be downloaded from the Document Library.
+A copy of the exhibition material including the Planning Proposal, draft CCLEP, draft CCDCP, and other supporting documents can be downloaded from the Document Library on this page.

 What is a Local Environmental Plan (LEP)?